reims2/reims2-docs/src/philscore.md

 The glasses matching process is executed in the following sequence:

+First, we exclude glasses based on the following criteria:

 1. Filter glasses by type (single- or multifocal).
 2. Exclude glasses with incorrect axis using [`checkForAxisTolerance`](#checkforaxistolerance).
 This is performed once for OD and once for OS.
 3. Exclude glasses by tolerance of sphere + cylinder using [`checkForTolerances`](#checkfortolerances).
 This is performed once for OD and once for OS.
-4. If multifocal, exclude glasses where the lens' `additional` deviates from the desired `additional` by more than the set tolerance.
+4. If multifocal, exclude glasses where the lens' `additional` deviates from the desired `additional` more than tolerated.
 This is performed once for OD and once for OS.
-5. Compute OD PhilScore using [`calcSingleEyePhilscore`](#calcsingleeyephilscore).
-6. Compute OS Philscore using [`calcSingleEyePhilscore`](#calcsingleeyephilscore).
-7. Add OD+OS philscore to get the final PhilScore.
-8. Arrange the glasses by PhilScore in ascending order.

 > [!NOTE]
 > If the rx has BAL enabled for an eye, we bypass steps 2 and 4 for that eye and only filter the sphere and cylinder tolerance for that eye using the sphere and cylinder of the non-BAL eye.
 This is done using [`checkForTolerances`](#checkfortolerances) with an increased tolerance of 1.0.

+After filtering, we calculate the PhilScore.

+1. Calculate the initial PhilScore for OD and OS seperately using [`calcInitialDiffScore`](#calcinitialdiffscore).
+2. Adjust the initial PhilScore for OD and OS seperately based on the rules in [`calcSingleEyePhilscore`](#calcsingleeyephilscore).
+3. Add both OD+OS philscore to get the final PhilScore.
+4. Arrange the glasses by PhilScore in ascending order.

-## Function Descriptions
+## Filtering Function Descriptions

 ### checkForTolerances